boltlabs-inc/key-mgmt-spec/systems-architecture.md

 1. The key server and the client MUST additionally reject all messages sent over this channel that fail the MAC verification checks.
 1. The only valid request for a registration session is a request to [complete registration](cryptographic_flows.md#complete-registration).
 1. The key server MUST close the session after completion of the complete registration request.
-    - [TODO #51](https://github.com/boltlabs-inc/key-mgmt-spec/issues/51): Set recommendations for sane request limits and timeouts.
+    - [TODO #51](https://github.com/boltlabs-inc/key-mgmt-spec/issues/51): Set recommendations for request limits and timeouts that allow more than one request per session.

 ### Opening and using a request session
 The client initiates a request session as a prerequisite for processing any _requests_, i.e., operations that involve communication with the key server.